RamKumarYadav1/TeachMint-Automation-Framework/README.md

-# NopCommerce Test Automation Framework
+# TechMint Test Automation Framework

 This is a Behaviour-Driven Development (BDD) UI Test Automation Framework for Automation Testing of TechMint (https://accounts.teachmint.com) web application.